 Now, we’re ready to coat the tofu in cornstarch.
 This, along with the salt-water soak, helps give the tofu its beautiful crisp outer layer.
 Sprinkle the cornstarch on a flat surface, then gently roll the tofu around in it until each side is coated.

 Now the tofu is ready for frying.
 You can leave this sitting for half-hour or so if you aren’t ready to eat yet.
+The tofu tastes best when it's freshly made.

 Shallow-Fry the Tofu

 The final step is shallow-frying.
-This doesn’t require any fancy equipment: the bare essentials are a large deep pan and a spatula.
+This doesn’t require any fancy equipment: the bare essentials are a large deep pan and a slotted spatula.
 If you own a splatter guard it’ll come in handy as well.
 You can buy these cheaply at dollar stores.
-In Canada, the one picture below was about 3 dollars.
+In Canada, the one pictured below was about 3 dollars.

 Only about half of the oil gets absorbed by the tofu — that’s about one tablespoon and a half of oil for the entire recipe.